-This Sustainability Report is published on 30 March 2023 and SBS Transit's Annual Report 2022 for the same period, which can also be found on our website.
+This Sustainability Report is published on 30 March 2023 and is available on our website at www.sbstransit.com.sg.
+The report encompasses our sustainability performance and relevant ESG considerations for the financial year 2022, from 1 January 2022 to 31 December 2022.
+The Sustainability Report supplements SBS Transit's Annual Report 2022 for the same period, which can also be found on our website.